What Are AI Workflow Automation Tools?

 Pricing: Free tier available; Unlimited from $7/user/month; Business from $12/user/month

-Pros: Excellent all-in-one for teams; AI features feel genuinely useful, not gimmicky; strong free tier
+Pros: Excellent all-in-one for teams; AI features feel genuinely useful, not gimmicky; strong free tier Cons: Can be overwhelming at first; AI features require paid plans

 Best for: Small teams managing multiple projects who want automation and AI task support in one place.

-Zoho Flow / Pabbly#
+Zoho Flow / Pabbly

 These two tools deserve a mention together because they serve the same audience: small businesses that want solid automation without Zapier-level pricing.